-Configure an external database
+Configure PostgreSQL external database

-Although DataPlane includes an embedded PostgreSQL database, the embedded database is intended for nonproduction use.
+DataPlane includes PostgreSQL database.
+It is available as embedded database which is intended for non-production use.
 It is strongly recommended to use an external database for production environments.
 After installing the database following the instructions provided with the database software, you must set up the database for use with DataPlane.